Welcome to

 Magi with a golden box filled with Frankincense.
 Frankincense is the hardened resin of the Boswellia tree.
 This is frankincense from Omani which is said to be the best in the world.
 It has a beautiful spicy warm citrus long lasting aroma.

 All that Matthew says is that the magi came from "the East."
-But Matthew does tell us that they have observed a special star, so we know they were astrologers who saw meaning in the night sky.
+But Matthew tells us they observed a special star, so we know they were astrologers/astronomers who saw meaning in the night sky.
 These clues have led many scholars to surmise that they were Zoroastrians who lived in the area that we now call Iran and had a learned class who studied the stars.
 Zoroastrians were also likely the first religion to fully develop the concept of monotheism and influenced the beliefs of Jews living in exile in Babylon (now Iraq) during the sixth century BCE.
 The Jews then passed the concept of monotheism on to Christianity and Islam.

 Have a Blessed Epiphany.